Trump wouldn't call Minnesota governor after Democrat was slain but now blames him for raised flags

 He continued, “I wouldn't have thought of that.
 But I would have if somebody had asked me," and added: “Had the governor asked me to do that, I would have done that gladly."

-But Walz tweeted a video call for unity on Monday evening that featured references to Hortman's assassination and the recent shooting at a Minneapolis Catholic church that killed two students and injured 21 people.
-The video included feel-good scenes from the recent Minnesota State Fair but didn't mention Kirk.
+Walz spokesperson Claire Lancaster said in response Monday night that "Governor Walz wishes that President Trump would be a President for all Americans."
+The governor also tweeted a video call for unity that featured references to Hortman's assassination and the recent shooting at a Minneapolis Catholic church that killed two students and injured 21 people.
+It included feel-good scenes from the recent Minnesota State Fair but didn't mention Kirk.

 “The world feels crazy right now, but we won’t lose hope.
-We will get through this, together,” Walz said.
+We will get through this, together,” Walz said in the video.

 Presidents often reach out to governors, mayors and other elected officials at times of tragedy, such as after mass killings or natural disasters, to offer condolences and, if needed, federal assistance.
 But Trump said then that Walz, the Democratic vice presidential nominee against Trump in last year's election, was "slick."